datastats01/startup-outcome-analysis/README.md

 ---

 ### Preprocessing
-- Removed duplicate rows
-- Checked for missing values (none found)
+- Checked for missing values and duplicate records (none found)
 - Converted categorical features into numbers
 - Scaled numerical features
 - Split data into training and testing sets